bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 In fact, I wrote this blog post because someone asked for feedback on how he can become a maintainer! (:

 Of course, it escalated a bit...

+### Do you want users to give feedback?
+Make the project accessible.

+Having extensive documentation is the key.
+But there are more ways to encourage your users to grab latest without fear and deploy your code early!
+One way of doing it, is [building docker image on each merge to master](https://github.com/thanos-io/thanos/blob/master/.circleci/config.yml#L59)) (e.g with tag `master-<date>-<sha>`)

+### Admit your mistakes and fix them.

+We all makes mistakes.
+Maintainers do them as well e.g with project's design decision.
+Always be open for improvements, even if it means saying sorry, and **removing a powerful feature** that is causing problems e.g confusion.
+For example [we had to remove gossip functionality to simplify Thanos](https://thanos.io/proposals/201809_gossip-removal.md/)

+Another example or our initial mistake was pushing our docker images as `latest`. [**Never use or push `latest` tag**](https://vsupalov.com/docker-latest-tag/).
+Period.
+It's confusing and magic.
+Avoid magic.

+Overall, be open for changes, even though it means to admit that you were wrong.
+That is fine, because now you might know more!

 ## Want more help?
 Give back, help others.